Gold Inches Higher With Washington in Focus

 Continue Reading Below

-Gold for December delivery swung between small gains and losses and was recently up 0.5% at $1,284.00 a troy ounce on the Comex division of the New York Mercantile Exchange.
+Gold for December delivery swung between small gains and losses closed up 0.1% at $1,278.10 a troy ounce on the Comex division of the New York Mercantile Exchange.
 Price moves have been muted in recent sessions, with some analysts noting that changes to the Federal Reserve's outlook or sustained moves in the dollar could give the market more direction.

 On Wednesday, the Fed left rates unchanged but suggested it remained on course to lift them before year's end amid signs the economy is gaining momentum.
 Additionally, The Wall Street Journal reported that the White House has informed Fed governor Jerome Powell that President Donald Trump intends to nominate him as the next chairman of the central bank.
 A formal announcement is expected later Thursday.